How Can You Tell Whether Your Employees Are 'FIT' for Leadership? This Simple Acronym Can Help. - NewsBreak

 How Can You Tell Whether Your Employees Are 'FIT' for Leadership?
 This Simple Acronym Can Help.

-Opinions expressed by Entrepreneur contributors are their own.
 Leadership, in its complete and holistic definition, is a skillset every person needs.
 This can take different forms: There is the visionary leadership which we are most accustomed to.
 Then there is the interpersonal leadership that is associated with groups and one-on-one relationships.
-There is self-leadership, the leadership required to lead oneself through times of uncertainty, conflict and heightened emotions, to name a few.www.entrepreneur.com
+There is self-leadership, the leadership required to lead oneself through times of uncertainty, conflict and heightened emotions, to name a few.www.westport-news.com

 Comments / 0